In the Kitch

 They also look just like crab cakes, and they're prepared in the same way.
 In fact, if you give them to your family members without saying anything, they might not even notice the difference!

-It's the perfect way to get more vegetables and fiber into your diet without sacrificing the taste of your favorite foods.
+It's the perfect way to use up garden produce and get more vegetables and fiber into your diet without sacrificing the taste of your favorite foods.
 These vegetarian corn nuggets are also great for this purpose.

 Jump to: